And greetings to you, music lovers and thrill seekers.

 That's cool.

-Um that's undeniable, I suppose.
+Yeah, that's undeniable, I suppose.

-So the point is there are a lot of tentacles that are being interwoven.
+So the point is, there are a lot of tentacles that are being interwoven.

-It's an intricately woven web of deceit persists.
+It's an intricately woven web of deceit, persists.

-Remember that movie first came out.
+Remember that movie first came out?

-Nobody thought what did Boys in the Hood?
+Nobody thought, what did Boys in the Hood?

-What about Boys in the Trunk?
+What about Boys in a Trunk?

-But uh the honkies had no clue.
+But the Honkies had no clue.

 That's Spike Lee.

-And uh Tuesday night in Brooklyn at the Pratt Institute, he spoke in honor of African American History Month.
+And Tuesday night in Brooklyn at the Pratt Institute, he spoke in honor of African American History Month.

-I go here in New York.
+I booked in New York.

 It's changed.

-It didn't the mother Christopher Columbus syndrome.
+It did come the mother Christopher Columbus syndrome.

 You can't discover this.